janakaras/docker-in-the-cloud/Report.md

 #### 3.2.
 Solution 2 - Docker Hub <a name="docker_hub"></a>

 In the second solution we followed a different approach to upload the application to the cloud.
 In a first workflow the images of the Docker containers got published to Docker Hub.
 After that the EC2 instance got created like in the first described solution.
 The third step was to access the images from the running EC2 machine.
-Here we first accessed the machine via SSH again.
-After we downloaded the images from Docker Hub and run the Docker-Compose file to start the application.
+Here we first used the linux "scp" command to copy only the docker-compose.yml file and the database files (instead of the whole application) and then accessed the machine via SSH again.
+Inside the machine, we downloaded the images from Docker Hub and ran the previously copied Docker-Compose file to start the application.

 <br />
 <br />